dstackai/dstack/docs/examples/resources.md

             count: 1
     ```

-If you don't specify the name of GPU, dstack will use the cheapest available (e.g. Tesla K80).
+If you don't specify the name of GPU, dstack will use the cheapest available GPU (e.g. Tesla K80).

 === ".dstack/workflows.yaml"